jweezy24/Moonshine/README.md

 You also need to set up three enviromental variables.

-### Build Moonshine
+### Build Moonshine and Run Moonshine

 Moonshine does not have any inherient requirements.
 On any system that has GCC, the user needs to just compile the code using this command, `make`.
-That will create an output file called `Moonshine.o`, we will explain how to use Moonshine on it's own further down in this readme.
+That will create an output file called `Moonshine.o`.

-### Running Moonshine By Itself

 This version of Moonshine takes 5 arguments,